Credit CardsArticles

 Content was accurate at the time of publication.

-If you’re in the market for a new credit card, you can usually apply by providing some personal information, such as your legal name and employment status, through an online application.
-But before applying, it’s important to become familiar with some common credit card terms and to research which credit card offers best suit your needs.
+If you’re in the market for a new credit card, you can usually apply by providing some personal information — like your legal name and employment status — through an online application.
+But before you click on an “apply now” button, it’s important to know some common credit card terms and the types of credit cards that are available to you.

 1. Check your credit

-Because credit card companies typically perform a credit check to determine if you qualify for a card and to set your interest rate, it’s a good idea to know where you stand prior to applying.
+Because credit card companies typically perform a credit check to determine if you qualify for a card and ultimately set your interest rate, it’s a good idea to know your credit score prior to applying.

 There are several ways to check your credit score without negatively impacting your credit.
 For example, you can request a free copy of your FICO Score every 30 days through Experian, or sign up for a free credit score through LendingTree Spring.

-Tip: If you find errors on your reports, you can file an online dispute or mail the dispute to the credit bureaus.
-Removal of negative information could help improve your score before submitting a card application.
+If you find errors on your reports, you can file an online dispute or mail the dispute to the credit bureaus.
+Removing incorrect information may help improve your score before submitting a card application.

 FICO Score and VantageScore are the two main credit-scoring models that lenders use when making credit decisions.
-And borrowers with higher scores are usually rewarded with better interest rates.
-The charts below highlight what is considered a “good” score for each model.
+Borrowers with higher scores are usually rewarded with better interest rates.
+Here’s a look at how the two compare and what a good credit score really is.

 ScoreCreditworthiness